Making a Planning Application

 Either way, please keep your documents under 10MB & name them clearly and simply such that the general public can easily understand the content.

 If you encounter a problem filling out an application via the Planning Portal or have a query with how to use the Planning Portal website please contact the Planning Portal Help Centre or call them on 0333 323 4589.

 Applying in hard copy

 Applying online via the Planning Portal is the Council's preferred way to submit your planning application to us.
 However, if you need to apply in hard copy please supply us with one copy of all forms and documents, although more copies may be required for large and/or controversial applications.

 You can download and print paper copies of all forms from the Planning Portal website.
 To find out the correct Planning Fee please refer to the Planning Portal Fee List.
 Note, there is no VAT applicable to planning application fees.
-All cheques for planning applications must be made payable to Chiltern District Council, even if your application relates to a site in South Bucks District Council.
+All cheques for planning applications must be made payable to Buckinghamshire Council, even if your application relates to a site in South Bucks Area.

 These forms should not be used to send applications to other planning authorities as their local validation requirements may differ.